CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Naturecraft/Naturecraft.md

 #### Absorb Fellblood: Nature

 Large amounts of plant life can be used to absorb Fellblood.
 This can be done with forests, crop fields, or large gardens.

-#### Bludgeon, Pierce, Slash Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-For each resistance point gained, gain a weakness level to Fire damage.
-This effect has a duration of 1 hour.